-The role of the Remuneration Committee is documented in its terms of reference which were reviewed post period end and updated terms were adopted by the Board of Directors on 17 March 2021.
+The role of the Remuneration Committee is documented in its terms of reference which were last reviewed and updated by the Board of Directors on 17 March 2021.

 The key objectives of the Remuneration Committee are to:

 - ensure that the Company's Directors and senior executives are fairly rewarded for their individual contributions to the Company's overall performance by determining their pay and other remuneration; and - demonstrate to all shareholders that the general policy relating to, and actual remuneration of, individual senior executives of the Company is set by a committee of the Board who have no personal interest in the outcome of the decisions and who will give due regard to the interests of shareholders and to the financial and commercial health of the Company.